Heart Failure (HF)

 Symptoms of severe heart failure

-When heart failure is advanced, Cheyne-Stokes respiration (periodic breathing) may develop.
+When heart failure is severe, a type of periodic breathing called Cheyne-Stokes respiration may develop.
 In this unusual pattern of breathing, a person has a period of not breathing for a few seconds, and then begins to breathe progressively faster and deeper, then slower and shallower until they again briefly stop breathing and repeat the cycle over and over.
 Cheyne-Stokes respiration develops because blood flow to the brain is reduced and the areas of the brain that control breathing therefore do not receive enough oxygen.
 Cheyne-Stokes respiration is considered a form of central sleep apnea.

 Acute pulmonary edema is a sudden accumulation of a large amount of fluid in the lungs.
 It causes extreme difficulty breathing, rapid breathing, bluish skin, and feelings of restlessness, anxiety, and suffocation.
 Some people have severe spasms of the airways (bronchospasms) and wheezing.
 Acute pulmonary edema is a life-threatening emergency that can occur when people with heart failure develop very high blood pressure, have a heart attack, or sometimes just stop taking their heart failure drugs or eat salty food.